myexistence/MCRC/README.md

 # MCRC - Minecraft Recipe Calculator

+**Important*** to note this was written on a MBP M1.
+Haven't tested it in other environments, so it may not work.

 A C++ program that helps users calculate and manage crafting recipes with their precursor materials.
 Users can create, store, and calculate the required materials for crafting any item.

 I made this program for a modpack called GregTech: New Horizons, because the recipes are brutal and the built-in crafting calculator isn't good enough